Horace Smith-Dorrien: Le Cateau (26 August)

-French ordered a general retreat, during which I Corps (under General Douglas Haig) and II Corps were deliberately separated, Second Corps to march down an old Roman road west of the Forest of MormaL, and First Corps to march to the east of that dense forest.
-Because the German plan was to envelop the BEF from the west, most of their pressure fell on II Corps, which had already suffered higher casualties (2,000) in its fighting withdrawal on 24-25, August than at Mons, the previous day (1,600).

-French had a long discussion with Murray and Wilson (25 August) as to whether the BEF should stand and fight at Le Cateau, a position which had been chosen for both I and II Corps to hold after they had retreated on either side of the Forest of Mormal.
+French had a long discussion with Murray and Henry Hughes Wilson (25 August) as to whether the BEF should stand and fight at Le Cateau, a position which had been chosen for both I and II Corps to hold after they had retreated on either side of the Forest of Mormal.
 II Corps had been harried by German forces as it retreated west of the forest and Sir John wanted to fall back as agreed with Joffre and hoped that the BEF could pull out of the fight altogether and refit behind the River Oise.
 Wilson issued orders to Smith-Dorrien to retreat from Le Cateau the next day.

 On the evening of 25 August 1914 Smith-Dorrien was unable to locate the 4th Division and Cavalry Division.
-Allenby (GOC Cavalry Division) reached him at 2am on 26 August 1914, and reported that his horses and men were "pretty well played out", and unless they retreated under cover of darkness there would be no choice but to fight in the morning.
+Allenby (GOC Cavalry Division) reached him at 2 am on 26 August 1914, and reported that his horses and men were "pretty well played out", and unless they retreated under cover of darkness there would be no choice but to fight in the morning.
 Allenby agreed to act under Smith-Dorrien's orders.
-Hamilton (GOC 3rd Division) also reported that his men would be unable to get away before 9am, which also left little choice but to fight, lest isolated forces be overwhelmed piecemeal by the Germans.
-A French cavalry corps under Sordet, and especially its artillery, also took part on the west flank.
+Hubert Hamilton (GOC 3rd Division) also reported that his men would be unable to get away before 9 am, which also left little choice but to fight, lest isolated forces be overwhelmed piecemeal by the Germans.
+A French cavalry corps under André Sordet, and especially its artillery, also took part on the west flank.

-French was awakened at 2am on 26 August 1914 with news that Haig's I Corps was under attack at Landrecies, and ordered Smith-Dorrien (3:50 am) to assist him.
+French was awakened at 2 am on 26 August 1914 with news that Haig's I Corps was under attack at Landrecies, and ordered Smith-Dorrien (3:50 am) to assist him.
 Smith-Dorrien replied that he was "unable to move a man".
 This irritated French, as Haig (who already had serious doubts about French's competence) was a protégé of his.